Monday, 31 May 2021

 Converting Water Alkalinity - HCO3 to CaCO3

-When diving into the world of water chemistry, one thing that I've come across is a couple of different units of measurement for water alkalinity.
+When diving into the world of water chemistry, one thing that we've come across is a couple of different units of measurement for water alkalinity.
+It's important that you are measuring water alkalinity with the correct unit of measurement to ensure adjustments you make to your water profile are calculated correctly.

 Balter - Eazy Hazy - Beer Review